undergraver/PythonPresentation/00/presentation.md

 The advantage of text file format is that they can be easily read by human eye and you can easily perform changes to them, if required.
 We're going to examine next some of the most used text file formats together with examples, references.

-### XML file format
-The xml file format is a way of storing data between tags.
-Using this way of storing information.
-Documentation about the format: https://en.wikipedia.org/wiki/XML

 ### JSON file format
 The json format is very used when it comes to web services.
 It is preferred because it is easily digestable from Java Script, which is heavily used in modern web application.
 Even its name comes from that particular usage as you can see from the documentation: https://en.wikipedia.org/wiki/JSON